-Our common stock is listed on the NYSE American.
+Our Common Stock is listed on the NYSE American.
 Under the NYSE American listing standards, independent directors must comprise a majority of a listed company's Board of Directors and all members of the Audit Committee, Compensation Committee and Nominations Committee must be independent.
-Audit Committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Exchange Act and Compensation Committee members must also satisfy the independent director" if, in the opinion of that company's Board of Directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+Audit Committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Exchange Act and Compensation Committee members must also satisfy the independence criteria set forth in Rule 10C-1 under the Exchange Act.
+Under the NYSE American listing standards, a director will only qualify as an "independent director" if, in the opinion of that company's Board of Directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.